kosmotive/tournaments/README.md

 #### Initialize the database

 > [!TIP]
-> This is only required after initial setup or after resetting the database.
+> This is only required after initial setup, after resetting the database, or when updating to new versions.

 Create migrations:
 ```bash
 python manage.py makemigrations tournaments
 ```

-Create database:
+Create/update database:
 ```bash
 python manage.py migrate
 ```